-All Indian passport holders, foreign citizens with/without OCI/PIO cards, and foreign nationals having valid visas to India (as per the Ministry of Home Affairs guidelines) can travel to Bengaluru on VBM flights and air bubble flights from USA, Canada, the UK, the UAE, Singapore and other few countries.
+All Indian passport holders, foreign citizens with/without OCI/PIO cards, and foreign nationals having valid visas to India (as per the Ministry of Home Affairs guidelines) can travel to Bengaluru on flights from USA, Canada, the UK, the UAE, Singapore, and other few countries.
 All PIO cardholders can travel to and from India until December 31, 2022 as the PIO to OCI conversion deadline is extended.
 Do also check the latest OCI card news with respect to travel to and from India.

 Kempegowda International Airport has a dedicated COVID-19 testing facility for passengers, both inbound and outbound.
 The 24/7 COVID testing center near the arrivals area of the terminal offers both Rapid RT-PCR tests (Abbott ID NOW) and regular RT-PCR tests.
-The result of a Rapid RT-PCR test is available in 30 minutes, whereas the regular RT-PCR test results are issued within 24 hours from the time of testing.
-A Rapid RT-PCR test costs Rs 4900 per individual, and a regular RT-PCR test costs Rs 1200 per individual.
+The result of a Rapid RT-PCR test is available within 30 minutes, whereas the regular RT-PCR test results are delivered within 5-6 hours from the time of sample collection.
+A Rapid RT-PCR test costs Rs 3200 per individual, and a regular RT-PCR test costs Rs 800 per individual.
 You can log on https://aurigaresearch.com/covid-19-testing/ for the advance booking of a slot for RT-PCR testing at Bangalore Airport.

 After arrival at airports in Karnataka

 Karnataka’s guidelines for international inbound travelers include mandatory thermal screening and pulse oximeter reading on arrival at Bangalore and Mangalore international airports .
 Every traveler flying in from abroad undergoes thermal screening and pulse oximeter testing.
-If he/she is found symptomatic (feverish temperature, cough, cold, sore throat), they will be isolated and taken to a dedicated health facility for payable COVID19 testing.
-If they test positive with severe symptoms, they will be quarantined at a paid or government facility until they are negative.
+If you are found symptomatic (feverish temperature, cough, cold, sore throat), you will be isolated and taken to a dedicated health facility for payable COVID19 testing.
+If you test positive with severe symptoms, you will be quarantined at a paid or government facility until they are negative.

-This guide on traveling to and arrival in Karnataka is part of our continued effort to provide the latest information about travel to and from India on VBM or air bubble flights.
-The current scenario of travel regulations and restrictions needs you to be well-informed about latest updates on Karnataka’s entry requirements for international travelers.
-Indian Eagle, a most trusted travel-booking partner of Indian Diaspora, is committed to making air travel easier amid the pandemic.
+This guide on flying in to and arrival in Karnataka is part of our continued effort to provide the latest information about travel to and from India.
+We, at Indian Eagle, have addressed thousands of travel concerns and queries during the pandemic in the past two years, thereby ensuring hassle-free boarding and arrival for travelers.
+Indian Eagle, a most trusted travel-booking partner of Indian Diaspora, is committed to making international air tickets to India available for reasonable fares.